TriplyDB/Documentation/docs/ratt-working-with-ratt/index.md

 - The data sources that can be used in the ETL.
 - The data destinations where linked data is published to.
-- The named graph in which `addQuad` calls with no graph argument add their data.
+- The named graph in which `triple` calls with no graph argument add their data.
 - The prefix IRI for blank node-replacing well-known IRIs.